felipetovarhenao/stringnode/README.md

 ### the `.bell` scripts

 The structure of a `.bell` script is hierarchical, and can include 4 different blocks of information — pattern _sequences_, _tempo_ changes, _fret_ structures, and _quantization_ information.
-The general structure of a script using all three types of blocks would look something like this:
+The general structure of a script using all 4 types of blocks would look something like this:

 ```python
 [ `tempo <BPM> ]